truelyyours/RTFD/Penetration Testing - Infosec Skills Course/CTF 1 - DNS and SNMP Reconnaissance.md

 `The _-v_ flag is used for version, _-c_ used for community string and the last number is _oid_` The _-v_ flag is used for version, _-c_ used for community string and the last number is _oid_

+Then we will have to brute force password on these services and access files.
+# Mitigation

+Some best practices which we can use for those services are as following:

+DNS Best Practices:

+- Restrict Zone Transfers: Limit zone transfers (AXFR) to trusted IP addresses only.
+- Hide Internal Information: Avoid exposing sensitive internal hostnames in public DNS.
+Use separate internal and external zones.
+- Monitor DNS Logs: Regularly review DNS logs for suspicious or abnormal query patterns.

+SNMP Best Practices:

+- Change Default Community Strings: Replace default strings (public, private) with strong, unique ones.
+Use SNMP v3 for enhanced security authentication and encryption.
+- Use SNMP v3: Upgrade to SNMP v3 if possible.
+Disable SNMP v1/v2 if not needed.
+- Monitor SNMP Requests: Regularly check SNMP logs for unusual or unauthorized access attempts.